radical-lab/con/README.md

 		* and what would a big, strong, nation do? that's right little world; they would burn them all for witchcraft, and make the world a better place
 	* backdoors
 	* rfid
+	* truman
+		* there once lived a truman
+		* all of trumans' family, and friends, were planted by the government, or some other organisation; probably criminal, government contractor,..
+		* when truman interacted with companies, through websites, and other telecommunications; they were all middlemen, spoofs, fake businesses
+		* all of social media was fake
+		* everything was fake
+		* just like the matrix; an artificial intelligence that makes everyone a hero to fake people, because those special powers can only exists within the matrix, so the neO never ever escaped
+		* the moral of the story is we are all truman
 	* elon musks' network makes national firewalls redundant (stone you china, russia,..), and satellite cracking easier than ever before #aliens
 	* neutrality
 	* human resources, academics,..